npny/jquery.transition-slider/README.md

 [JQuery Transition Slider](https://github.com/npny/jquery.transition-slider)
 ==========================
-Pure CSS3 Transitions slider
+This is a small slider I wrote for a company website, where the slide would build up as its elements animated in, then the entire slide would disappear, letting the next one start building up, and so on.

 Usage
 -----

-The only thing the javascript does is show/hide frames and add/remove classes to trigger the transitions, everything else is defined in CSS
+The only thing the javascript does is show/hide frames and add/remove classes to trigger the transitions, everything else is defined in CSS.
-Features autoplay, keyboard, and touchscreen navigation
+Features autoplay, keyboard, and touchscreen navigation.

 CSS setup is pretty straightforward.
 For each one of your slides, there's three things to do :
  - Define your slide normally, in its final state, title and content properly placed, colored.